kjkartik/flutter_theme_manager_/README.md

 ## Additional information

-TODO: Through use this package you can pass your theme in very simple way by passing the light and dark color on same time.
+ Through use this package you can pass your theme in very simple way by passing the light and dark color on same time.